ibm-cloud-docs/cis/custom-rules-creating.md

 ```
 {: codeblock}

-The following example shows how to create a entry point and WAF custom rule with Terraform:
+The following example shows how to create an entry point and WAF custom rule with Terraform:

 ```sh
 resource ibm_cis_ruleset_entrypoint_version test {